Hantok/local-whisper-backend/README.md

 ## Local Whisper Backend (large-v3-turbo)

-Run `whisper_server.py` to host an OpenAI-compatible `/v1/audio/transcriptions` endpoint powered by [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
-It defaults to the `large-v3-turbo` model.
+Run `whisper_server.py` to self-host an OpenAI-compatible `/v1/audio/transcriptions` endpoint powered by [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
+It defaults to the `large-v3-turbo` model, deploys on any machine in a few commands, and can be dropped into n8n or other workflows without code changes.

 ### Install dependencies